 It has been usual for women to think and to say, "Many women are slaves because one is an oppressor; let us hate the oppressor."
 Now, however, there is among an increasing few a tendency to reverse this judgment, and to say, "One woman is an oppressor because many are slaves; let us despise the slaves."
 The truth is that oppressor and slave are co-operators in ignorance, and, while seeming to afflict each other, are in reality afflicting themselves.
 A perfect Knowledge perceives the action of law in the weakness of the oppressed and the misapplied power of the oppressor; a perfect Love, seeing the suffering which both states entail, condemns neither; a perfect Compassion embraces both oppressor and oppressed.

-She who has conquered weakness, and has put away all selfish thoughts, belongs neither to oppressor nor oppressed.
+The woman who has conquered weakness, and has put away all selfish thoughts, belongs neither to oppressor nor oppressed.
 She is free.

 A woman can only rise, conquer, and achieve by lifting up her thoughts.
 She can only remain weak, and abject, and miserable by refusing to lift up her thoughts.